phylor/elm-rails/README.md

   //= require Hello
   ```

 3. Use the view helper to insert your component into your view.
-Pass port values as a `Hash`.
+Pass your initial model as a `Hash`.

     ```erb
     <h1>This is an Elm component!</h1>